-When a practical or skills training has to be concluded with a report, this has to be turned in before the deadline.
-There will be one chance to redo the report per academic year.
+When a practical or skills training has an assessment component in the format of a written report, this has to be turned in before the deadline.
+There will be one chance to redo the written report per academic year.
 This will consist of rewriting the report.
-A report can be rewritten only when it has been turned in before the deadline and the student adhered to the guidelines, but has failed (see article 12, paragraph 3 of the R&R).
+A report can be rewritten only when it has been turned in before the deadline and the student adhered to the guidelines, but has failed (see article 14, paragraph 3 of the R&R).
 However, the fact that it must be rewritten will be taken into account when determining the grade.

-12.3 Written assignment
+14.3 Written assignment

-There will be one chance to redo written assignments, including the bachelor's thesis, per academic year.
+There is one resit opportunity for written assignments, including the bachelor's thesis, per academic year.
 This will consist of rewriting the relevant written assignment.
-A written assignment can be rewritten only when it has been turned in before the deadline and the student adhered to the guidelines, but has failed.
+A written assignment can be rewritten only when it has been turned in before the deadline and the student adhered to the guidelines but has failed However, the fact that it must be rewritten will be taken into account when determining the grade.

-Article 13 Other format of exam
+Article 15 Other format of exam

-- 1. In special cases the Board of Examiners may decide to grant a student a different format of an exam in addition to the regular exam and resit.
+- 1. In special cases the BoE may decide to grant a student a different format of an exam in addition to the regular exam and resit.
 This decision will only be taken if it is based on exceptional demonstrable personal circumstances of a student, which would cause disproportionate study delay.
-Special personal circumstances of the student in question that can be considered are: - a. handicap or (chronical) illness; - b. pregnancy or given birth, also for the student's partner; - c. special family circumstances (that necessitate for example informal care); - d. top sport status; - e. insufficiently studyable education. - 2.
+Special personal circumstances of the student in question that can be considered are: - a. handicap or (chronical) illness; - b. pregnancy or given birth, also for the student's partner; - c. special family circumstances (that necessitate for example informal care); - d. top sport status; - e. insufficiently studable education. - 2.
 In exceptional cases, a student can submit a request for an extra exam possibility to be eligible for the final examination.
-For granting such a request the following criteria apply: - it must be the final study result to be obtained before graduation; - the study delay, in case the exceptional assessment is not granted, must be at least one semester; - in principle, the student must have taken part in the last two exam opportunities for the exam for which the student is requesting another assessment.
+For granting such a request the following criteria apply: - 1. it must be the final study result to be obtained before graduation; - 2. the study delay, in case the exceptional assessment is not granted, must be at least one semester; - 3. in principle, the student must have taken part in the last two exam opportunities for the exam for which the student is requesting another assessment.

-A request for an exceptional assessment must be submitted to the Board of Examiners within two weeks after period 6 has ended.
+A request for an exceptional assessment must be submitted to the BoE within two weeks after period 6 has ended.